ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 It is important that this evaluation will not incurr in the issues mentioned in {{int-yaml-and-json}}
 and in [Security considerations](#security-considerations) such as infinite loops and unexpected code execution.

-Implementers needs to consider that the YAML version and supported features (e.g. merge keys) can impact on the generation of the representation graph (see {{example-merge-keys}}).
+Implementers need to consider that the YAML version and supported features (e.g. merge keys) can impact on the generation of the representation graph (see {{example-merge-keys}}).

 In {{application-yaml}}, this document extends the use of specifications based on